PROJECT DESCRIPTION:

 The authorized project for coastal storm damage reduction in Solana Beach, includes initial construction of a 150-foot-wide beach fill along a 7,200-foot-long stretch of shoreline, using 700,000 cubic yards of compatible sediment, with re-nourishment in the amount of 290,000 cubic yards every 10 years on average over a 50-year period of federal participation, for a total of four additional nourishments.

-Material for the beach fill is dredged from borrow sites, located off the coast of San Diego County.
-For the initial fill, sand was dredged from an offshore source beyond depth of closure, using the SO-5 borrow site, located offshore of San Dieguito Lagoon.
-The material was placed hydraulically and directly onto the two receiver sites within the Encinitas and Solana Beach project segments.
+Material for the beach fill is dredged from offshore borrow sites, located off the coast of San Diego County.
+For the initial fill, sand was dredged from an offshore source beyond depth of closure, using a site designated as the SO-5 borrow site, located offshore of San Dieguito Lagoon.
+The material was placed hydraulically and directly onto the two receiver sites within the Encinitas and Solana Beach project segments using a hopper dredge with pump out capability.

 Physical monitoring of the performance of the project occurs annually throughout the 50-year period of federal participation.
 This plan provides coastal storm damage reduction throughout the project reach and maintains the existing recreational beach.
 A comprehensive mitigation monitoring and reporting plan is incorporated into the authorized project.